On the robust hardness of Gr\"obner basis computation

 \begin{thm}[Theorem 2.8 in \cite{lund}] For every constant $g>1$, there is a constant $k_g$ such that the following problem is NP-hard.
 Given a graph $G$, distinguish between the case that $G$ is colorable with $k_g$ colors and the case that the chromatic number of $G$ is at least $gk_g$. \end{thm}

-\begin{thm} For every constant $h>0$, there is a constant $k_h$ such that the following problem is NP-hard: Given a polynomial system of maximum degree $k_h$, solve the Strong $(hk_h-1)$-Partial Gr\"{o}bner Problem for some term order.
-This still holds true if each generator in $\F$ contains at most 2 variables. \end{thm}

-\begin{proof} Our proof is by contradiction.
-For arbitrary fixed $h>0$, assume that for every possible degree bound $k$ there exists a polynomial-time algorithm $\A_k$ to solve the Strong $(hk-1)$-Partial Gr\"{o}bner problem for polynomial systems of maximum degree $k$.
+\begin{proof}[Proof of Theorem \ref{prop:lundgroebner}] Our proof is by contradiction.
+For arbitrary fixed $h>0$, assume that for every possible degree bound $k$ there exists a polynomial-time algorithm $\A_k$ to solve the Strong $(hk-1)$\nobreakdash-Partial Gr\"{o}bner problem for polynomial systems of maximum degree $k$.

 Let $g=h+1$, so that $g>1$.
 Applying Theorem \ref{lundy}, we conclude there exists a constant $k_g$ such that it is NP-hard to distinguish whether a graph is $k_g$-colorable or has chromatic number at least $gk_g$.
 Given a graph $G=(V,E)$ that is guaranteed to be one of these two types, we will present a polynomial-time method to distinguish between the two possible types.